 The island of Milos is around 60 square miles (160 square km), which makes it slightly larger than other islands like Santorini and Mykonos.

-For more information on the island of Milos, make sure to check out my Ultimate Milos Travel Guide and my breakdown of Where to Stay in Milos!
+For more information on the island of Milos, make sure to check out my Ultimate Milos Itinerary and my breakdown of Where to Stay in Milos!

 Frequently Asked Questions